ss3sim/ss3sim/cran-comments.md

 ## Resubmission
-This is a resubmission of the major (i.e., non-backwards compatible) release of ss3sim 1.0.0.
-In this version I have taken care of 1 Note, 1 Error, and fixed two broken links (see below).
+This is a resubmission ss3sim, where the version has increased to 1.0.1.
+In this version I have taken care of
+1 Note, 1 Error, and fixed two broken links (see below).

 ### Note